Easy Raspberry & Peach Danish

 Combine all frosting ingredients together in a mixing bowl until completely smooth.

-Drizzle frosting oven the Danish, using a frosting bag or Ziploc with corner snipped off.
+Drizzle frosting over the Danish, using a frosting bag or Ziploc with the corner snipped off.
 Slice, serve, and devour!

 a slice of peach Danish topped with cream cheese icing.